 The Breira B’Ramah Program is a full session inclusion program for campers who need additional support.
 Campers in Breira live in a bunk, side-by-side with their same age peers.
 All three counselors in the bunk are specially trained to support all of the campers within the bunk.
 We serve a variety of campers, including those with ADHD, anxiety, autism, communication disorders, developmental and intellectual disabilities.
 Through an individualized and inclusive approach, campers become immersed in a traditional Jewish summer camp.

-The Tikvah pilot program at Ramah Berkshires offers campers ages 11-14 the complete scope of Camp’s activities throughout the course of 12 days.
+The Tikvah residential program at Ramah Berkshires offers campers ages 11-15 the complete scope of Camp’s activities throughout the course of a session.
+Some of our sessions run for 12 days and others run for close to four weeks.
 The program is designed for campers who require a higher need of support and may be diagnosed with intellectual or developmental delays, autism spectrum disorders and neurological impairments.

 The highly structured day offers various opportunities to learn and grow through real camp experience.
 Campers participate in classic camp activities, such as swimming, athletics, performing and visual arts, and outdoor adventure.
 They sleep in a separate bunk and have dedicated Tikvah staff.
 The bunk is equipped with air-conditioning and the staff-to-camper ratio is higher than in a typical bunk at Camp.